tprasadtp/ubuntu-post-install/README.md

 Following Tests are done on travis-ci.

 - shellcheck every executable script (Job #build.1)
-- Run the Script in simulate mode on Travis CI in Ubuntu Trusty image (Not since Version 3.1)
 - Run the Script in simulate mode on Travis CI in docker image built using Dockerfiles in `/dockerfiles` directory
 - Test on Artful container (Job #build.2)
 - Test on Xenial container (Job #build.3)
-- Test on Zesty  container  (Deprecated in January 2018)
-- Test on Bionic Beaver daily images (Job #build.5) from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
+- Test on Bionic Beaver daily images (Job #build.4) from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
 - Dockerfiles used for building the image are in `/dockerfiles` directory, they use official Ubuntu base images with script dependencies.
 - Dockerfile for Bionic is using `http://cdimage.ubuntu.com/ubuntu-base/daily` root file system, as official images are not available yet.
 - Test scripts are located in `/tests` directory.